tongueroo/chap/README.md

 ### Test deploy hooks

-When a chap hook fails, you want want to quicky test it on the server without having commit new code and running a full deploy.
+When a chap hook fails, you might want to quicky test it on the server without having commit new code and running a full deploy.
 You can edit the chap/* hooks on the spot and test them via:

 <pre>
 $ cap hook deploy